 Keep in mind that NPS itself does not tell the entire story.
 NPS provides a broad insight, which you can then use to gather deeper and more specific feedback.
 This broad measurement is most useful to benchmark your customer loyalty either historically or against competitors.
 However, there is much more to leverage when you drill down on the NPS key drivers.
 Let’s assume you have NPS numbers, week over week and month over month.
 Wouldn’t you want to know what determinants of NPS will move the needle?

-4 excellent ways to collect NPS customer feedback
+4 Excellent ways to collect NPS customer feedback

-Online customer survey tool or platform
+Online customer survey tool

 Online NPS surveys conducted via pop-ups are highly effective when used efficiently.
 It would be best if you planned these out properly for maximum impact and customer feedback.
 Control of the deployment process helps you time the NPS survey right.
 Consider these examples; if you want CX insights right after a purchase, you can have your survey pop up at the checkout process.
 If the idea is to understand your customers’ interaction and experience with support, you may trigger a survey after a customer interaction ends with a support representative.